erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Create a Data Center

-Use this operation to create a new VDC.
-You can create a "simple" VDC by supplying just the required *name* and *location* parameters.
+Creates a new VDC.
+You can create a "simple" VDC by supplying just the required `name` and `location` parameters.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|